sankamohotttala/KS-KSS-Dataset/README.md

 | hopscotch       | 156                    |
 | jumping         | 30                     |

+More detailed information regarding the class distribution and dataset splits can be found in the `Dataset details` folder.
+This folder contains visual summaries for:

+- Class-wise statistics for the 8 selected classes from Kinetics-400
+- Distribution breakdown of KS and KSS datasets

+These images/tables provide useful insights into the number of clips per class, train/validation/test split ratios, and dataset coverage.

 ## Accessing Raw Video References

-The `Raw files` directory in this repository contains metadata files categorized under:
+The `Raw Dataset` directory in this repository contains metadata files categorized under:

 - `All adult`
 - `all child`